 National Disaster Mitigation Program Funding

-In 2015, the Federal government established the National Disaster Mitigation Program (NDMP), a five year, $200 million cost shared program to reduce the impacts of natural disasters on Canadians.
+In 2015, the Federal government established the National Disaster Mitigation Program (NDMP), a five year, $200 million cost shared program to reduce the risks and impacts of flooding on Canadians.
+This program is administered on behalf of the province by the Disaster Mitigation Branch of Emergency Management BC.

 - Stream 1 - Risk assessments